NethunRanasinghe/SimplePyProjects/README.md

 # SimplePyProjects
+In this repository,
-In this repo ,You can add some simple python programs and scripts.
+You can add some simple python programs and scripts.